Category: Immigration Evaluations

 • Functional impairment

-The mental status examination (MSE) documents observable clinical findings during the interview—such as appearance, orientation, mood/affect, thought processes, cognition, and insight/judgment.
-A strong MSE is brief, factual, and consistent with the symptoms described.
+The mental status examination documents observable findings during the interview, including mood, affect, orientation, thought processes, cognition, insight, judgment, and behavioral presentation.

 • Work performance and stability